-- 150. (1) In every case of collision between ships, the master of each ship shall, if and so far as he can do so without damage to his own ship, crew and passengers, if any- - (a) render to the other ship, the master, crew and passengers, if any, thereof, such assistance as may be practicable and as may be necessary to save them from any danger by the collision, and stand by the other ship, until he has ascertained that such ship has no need for further assistance; and - (b) give the master of the other ship the name and port of registry of his ship, and the names of the ports from which his ship sailed and to which his ship is bound. - (2) Subsection (1) shall apply to the masters of Cayman Islands ships and to the masters of foreign ships when in Cayman Islands waters. - (3) The failure of the master of a ship to comply with this section shall not raise any presumption of law that the collision was caused by his wrongful act, neglect or default.
+- 150. (1) In every case of collision between ships, the master of each ship shall, if and so far as that master can do so without damage to their own ship, crew and passengers, if any - (a) render to the other ship, the master, crew and passengers, if any, thereof, such assistance as may be practicable and as may be necessary to save them from any danger by the collision, and stand by the other ship, until that master has ascertained that such ship has no need for further assistance; and - (b) give the master of the other ship the name and port of registry of that person's ship, and the names of the ports from which that person's ship sailed and to which that person's ship is bound. - (2) Subsection (1) shall apply to the masters of Cayman Islands ships and to the masters of foreign ships when in Cayman Islands waters. - (3) The failure of the master of a ship to comply with this section shall not raise any presumption of law that the collision was caused by that person's wrongful act, neglect or default.